-The next “MTSU On the Record” radio program will examine whether that package on your porch is safe from theft.
+A recent “MTSU On the Record” radio program examined whether that package on your porch is safe from theft.

 Hicks, a master’s degree candidate in criminal justice from Manchester, Tennessee, co-authored what is the first known academic study of “porch piracy,” the theft of delivered packages from outside people’s homes while they are away.